If you wish to save money on your car insurance in 2020 – click here.

 Like any other insurance policy, your insurance premiums depend on your personal details such as your age and profession.
 These allow insurance companies to calculate how big a risk you are and how likely you are to have an accident and/or make a claim.
 Of course your driving record plays a role too and so they need to know about any previous insurance claims you might have made as well as whether you have any penalties on your licence.

 Where you live is an important piece of information for your insurance provider to know.
 If you live in a high-risk neighbourhood, then your premiums will increase since it is felt you’re more likely to make a claim because your vehicle might be vandalised or stolen.
+If you are in a low-crime rural area this could make saving money on car insurance easier.

 In 2014, the vehicle-camera manufacturer Smart Witness did research on the 100 postcodes in the UK with the highest and lowest car insurance premiums.
 Let’s look at what they found: